-As always, all of this depends upon a full evaluation of the medical status of the applicant to determine the level of care that is ultimately needed.
+As always, all of this depends upon a full evaluation of the medical status of the applicant by an experienced elder law attorney in Florida to determine the level of care that is ultimately needed.
 Also, remember that once someone passes the “income test”, it is time to pass the “asset test” this may involve taking a careful look at your overall Florida estate planning AND possibly downsizing your estate for Florida Medicaid planning purposes.

 Steve Gibbs, Esq.